Conservation Science Initiatives

 Project X-Files: Ents of Coral Reefs

-Lead Investigators - Jaaziel Garcia Hernandez, Alex Veglia
+Lead Investigators - Jaaziel Garcia Hernandez

 Our ongoing project, "Xestospongia muta: Linking Ecology and Systematics," delves into the critical role of X. muta, a foundational and indicator species vital to the health and biodiversity of coral reef ecosystems.
 This comprehensive study aims to enhance our understanding of how this essential sponge species contributes to ecological stability and supports a diverse range of marine life.